 My Google map here.

 I came on a day trip from Catania in May 2019.
 Depending on which train you get, the journey takes from thirty minutes to an hour and fifteen and costs around €5.
 I disembarked at Taormina-Giardini Station, stopping to admire the beautifully decorated ceiling and walls of the ticket office.
-The Art Nouveau station building and platforms date from 1866 as does the line itself, the second oldest in Sicily, but the Stile Liberty (Catalan-Sicilian neo-Gothic) station building and platforms were built between 1926 and 1928.
+The railway line dates from 1866, making it the second oldest in Sicily, but the Stile Liberty (Catalan-Sicilian neo-Gothic) station building and platforms were built between 1926 and 1928.

 Having cancelled my plans to hike Etna and Lipari due to bad weather, I was in the mood to walk so, perhaps foolishly, I ignored the shuttle bus waiting outside the station and started the long ascent up the steep hill.
 It was definitely a good workout, and I was rewarded with great views of the coastline with Etna brooding in the background.